placebo1314/Analysis-of-Wind-Turbine-Performance-Data/README.md

 I found some common questions about wind turbines and I will answer them in this project. :)
 After that I compare 6 different Machine Learning Models and select the best one to a predict REST API .

+If you run the Main.py, it will show you all plots.
+But you can see all of them in this readme file. :)

 Used imports:
     import calendar
     from datetime import timedelta